Important to Know Before you Apply

 - Requests should align with our mission and funding priorities.
 Please review our Mission Areas, What We Fund, and What We Don't Fund.

 - Grant applications are reviewed and decisioned monthly.
 Applicants are notified of the decision two to four months after submission.
-The 2021 grant cycle closes November 30, 2021.
-We will begin accepting applications January 1, 2022 for the 2022 grant cycle.

 - Grants are typically in the $5,000 to $20,000 range.